Moraine Lake Parking: Changes You Need To Know

 What Shuttle Do I Take If I’m Staying in Lake Louise?

 If you stay at a hotel in Lake Louise Village or the Lake Louise Campground, you can use the Park & Ride Connector shuttle for free as it stops in the village and campground.
-The Park and Ride Connector shuttle loops between the Lake Louise Campground, the town of Lake Louise (Samson Mall), and the Lake Louise Park and Ride located at the Lake Louise Ski Area.
+The Park and Ride Connector shuttle loops between the Lake Louise Campground, the Community of Lake Louise (Samson Mall), and the Lake Louise Park and Ride located at the Lake Louise Ski Area.
 Once at the Park and Ride, you can catch the shuttle to either Moraine Lake or Lake Louise, you still need to have a purchased reservation.

 Staying in a Lake Louise hotel does not get you special access to Moraine Lake.
 Some hotels and lodges around Lake Louise village offer private shuttles, though.
 You will have to call the Lake Louise hotel you have booked to confirm if they offer shuttles to Moraine Lake.
+The only one I know of for sure that offers it is the Fairmont, and they charge guests for the shuttle.

-If you are staying at actual Lake Louise, which includes staying at the Fairmont, Paradise Lodge, or Deer Lodge, you are permitted to take the Lake Connector Shuttle to Moraine Lake with the purchase of a shuttle ticket.
+If you are staying at actual Lake Louise, which includes staying at the Fairmont, Paradise Lodge, or Deer Lodge, you are permitted to take the Lake Connector Shuttle from Lake Louise to Moraine Lake with the purchase of a shuttle ticket.
 Please call your hotel to confirm this beforehand as the rules always change.

 All You NEED to Know About The Moraine Lake Shuttle